 Vintage: five websites to shop second-hand clothes

-Okay, second-hand clothes are cool and thrift shopping is nice, but you don’t always have the time and patience to go to shops and look for the perfect vintage gem for hours.
+Okay, second-hand clothes are cool and thrift shopping is nice.
+But you don’t always have the time and patience to go to shops and look for the perfect vintage gem for hours.
 Let us give you a little hand and recommend you 5 websites where you can get second-hand clothes.

 Article and selection by Chloé Galmiche, header picture by Outbeat London

 Market Place just really looks and functions like the ASOS website: a black and white minimalist design, filters (don’t forget to tick "vintage" for second-hand pieces), high-quality fashion pictures… It really feels like shopping on the original website, which feels familiar and reassuring because every article has a highly detailed description.
-We can tell that Market Place takes the time to select the sellers, promising a serious service, which is something you can miss on more popular websites like secondhand.be (vague descriptions, blurry and bad pictures and so on).
-Last but not least, Market place got your back: if the article doesn't arrive or is not as described, the website guarantees a refund as soon as possible.
+We can tell that Market Place takes the time to select the sellers, promising a serious service.
+Which is something you can miss on more popular websites like secondhand.be (vague descriptions, blurry and bad pictures, and so on).
+Last but not least, Market Place got your back.
+If the article doesn't arrive or is not as described, the website guarantees a refund as soon as possible.